 Congratulations!
 After years of research, you finally have a lead drug/device that can take the leap of faith and start the clinical trial process.
-The appropriate design of this trial is might help to reach a successful outcome and delivering your drug/device to the rest of the world.
+The appropriate design of this trial can help you reach a successful outcome and delivering your drug/device to the rest of the world.
 Here are some simple and very important steps to keep in mind when designing the clinical trial.

 1. Make it simple